Five dead in Philadelphia shooting that's nation's worst violence around July 4

-A 2-year-old boy and a 13-year-old were also wounded in the Monday night violence that made the working-class area of Kingsessing the site of the nation's worst violence around the July 4 holiday.
+A 2-year-old boy and a 13-year-old were also wounded in the Monday night violence that made the working-class area of Kingsessing the site of the nation's worst violence around the July Fourth holiday.

 Police called to the scene found gunshot victims and started to help them before hearing more shots.
 Some officers rushed victims to hospitals while others ran toward the gunfire and chased the firing suspect.
 Officers ultimately arrested the assailant in an alley, Police Commissioner Danielle Outlaw said at a news conference.
 The shooter had no connection to the victims before the shooting, she said.

-Note: This story has been updated to correct the spelling of a victim’s first name to DaJuan Brown, not Daujan.
-His name was misspelled due to incorrect information from Philadelphia police.
-It has also been updated to correct the age of Lashyd Merritt.
-Merritt was 21, not 20.